TALO: Pushing 3D Vision Foundation Models Towards Globally Consistent Online Reconstruction: Experiments

 \subsection{Ablation Study}

-To further understand the behavior of our system, we conduct several ablations on Waymo~\cite{waymo} using VGGT~\cite{vggt}.
-In addition to the surround-view setting, we also evaluate a monocular configuration using only the front camera.
+To further understand the behavior of our system, we conduct ablations on Waymo~\cite{waymo} based on VGGT~\cite{vggt}.
+In addition to the surround-view setting, we evaluate a monocular configuration using only the front camera.
 We compare TALO with a classic SLAM pipeline, DROID-SLAM~\cite{droid}, as well as two online DUSt3R-like reconstruction methods, CUT3R~\cite{cut3r} and MASt3R-SLAM~\cite{mast3rslam}.
 Trajectory and geometry results are reported in Table~\ref{tab:waymo_mono_traj} and Table~\ref{tab:waymo_mono_geom}, respectively.
-It can be seen that TALO achieves the best camera trajectory accuracy and reconstruction quality across nearly all scenes.
+It can be seen that TALO achieves the best trajectory accuracy and reconstruction quality across nearly all scenes.

 We further analyze the effects of camera count and submap size; results are summarized in Fig.~\ref{fig:abcd}.
-Both VGGT-Long~\cite{vggtlong} ($\mathrm{Sim}(3)$) and our method remain relatively stable under varying camera numbers and submap sizes, exhibiting consistent trends: (1) larger submaps yield lower trajectory error, and (2) more cameras improve geometric accuracy.
-This is likely because foundation models benefit from increased viewpoint diversity, producing more stable and accurate predictions.
-Importantly, our method outperforms VGGT-Long under all tested configurations.
-For VGGT-SLAM~\cite{vggtslam} ($\mathrm{SL}(4)$), we observe that trajectory and geometry errors generally decrease as both the number of cameras and the submap size increase.
-This is likely because richer viewpoints reduce noise in the foundation model’s geometry predictions, making the $\mathrm{SL}(4)$ estimation more stable and reducing the probability of catastrophic divergence.
+Both VGGT-Long~\cite{vggtlong} ($\mathrm{Sim}(3)$) and our method remain relatively stable under varying camera numbers and submap sizes, although several trends can be observed: (1) larger submaps lead to lower trajectory error, and (2) additional cameras improve geometric accuracy.
+This likely arises because foundation models benefit from increased viewpoint diversity, producing more stable and accurate geometry predictions.
+Importantly, our method consistently outperforms VGGT-Long under all tested configurations.
+For VGGT-SLAM~\cite{vggtslam} ($\mathrm{SL}(4)$), we observe that both trajectory and geometry errors generally decrease as the number of cameras and the submap size increase.
+We attribute this to the richer viewpoints reducing noise in the foundation model’s geometry predictions, which stabilizes the $\mathrm{SL}(4)$ estimation and lowers the risk of catastrophic divergence.